SpeechClub/SLIDE-demo/README.md

-# SLIDE_demo
+# SLIDE-demo

-Demos for paper SLIDE: Integrating Speech Language Model with LLM for Spontaneous Spoken Dialogue Generation.
+Demo page of the paper "SLIDE: Integrating Speech Language Model with LLM for Spontaneous Spoken Dialogue Generation"